zacronos/rets-client/README.md

 ===========
 A RETS (Real Estate Transaction Standard) client for Node.js.

 ## Changes

+#### 3.2.0

+Version 3.2 passes through any multipart headers (except for content-disposition, which gets split up first, and content-type/content-transfer-encoding which are hidden) onto the objects resolved from `client.objects.getPhotos()`.
+It also fixes a race condition in `client.objects.getPhotos()`.

+#### 3.1.0

+Version 3.1 adds a `response` field to the object resolved from `client.objects.getObject()`, containing the full HTTP response object.
+It also fixes a major bug interfering with `client.objects.getPhotos()` and `client.objects.getObject()` calls.

+#### 3.0.0

 Version 3.x is out!
 This represents a substantial rewrite of the underlying code, which should improve performance (both CPU and memory use) for almost all RETS calls by using node-expat instead of xml2js for xml parsing.
 The changes are mostly internal, however there is 1 small backward-incompatible change needed for correctness, described below.
 The large internal refactor plus even a small breaking change warrants a major version bump.

+Version 3.x has almost the same interface as 2.x, which is completely different from 1.x.
+If you wish to continue to use the 1.x version, you can use the [v1 branch](https://github.com/sbruno81/rets-client/tree/v1).

 Many of the metadata methods are capable of returning multiple sets of data, including (but not limited to) the getAll* methods.
 Versions 1.x and 2.x did not handle this properly; ~~version 1.x returns the values from the last set encountered~~, and version 2.x returns the values from the first set encountered.
-(This has been corrected in version 1.2.0)  Version 3.x always returns all values encountered, by returning an array of data sets rather than a single one.
+(This has been corrected in version 1.2.0.)
+Version 3.x always returns all values encountered, by returning an array of data sets rather than a single one.

 In addition to the methods available in 2.x, version 3.0 adds `client.search.stream.searchRets()`, which returns a text stream of the raw XML result, and `client.search.stream.query()`, which returns a stream of low-level objects parsed from the XML.
 (See the [streaming example](#simple-streaming-example) below.)
 These streams, if used properly, should result in a much lower memory footprint than their corresponding non-streaming counterparts.

-Version 3.x has almost the same interface as 2.x, which is completely different from 1.x.
-If you wish to continue to use the 1.x version, you can use the [v1 branch](https://github.com/sbruno81/rets-client/tree/v1).

 ## Implementation Notes